 Beaverton tells parents to plan for possible school closures on May 8

-Beaverton School District officials say parents should be prepared for potential school closures in light of a planned teacher walkout on Wednesday, May 8.
+Beaverton School District officials announced May 8 will be a "non-student day" in light of a planned teacher walkout that day.

 The Oregon Education Association announced the planned "day of action" rally as one event in a recent series of rallies and protests to demand more K-12 education funding from state lawmakers.

-Don Grotting, superintendent of the Beaverton School District, sent a letter to parents and guardians Wednesday, April 17, saying the district is monitoring the walkout "that could impact our ability to safely operate our schools."
+Don Grotting, superintendent of the Beaverton School District, sent a letter to parents and guardians Wednesday, April 17.

-"We want to let our families know in advance so they can develop contingency plans if we are unable to safely operate schools," Grotting added.
+"We want to let our families know in advance so they can develop contingency plans if we are unable to safely operate schools," Grotting stated.

 In Portland, the walkout will find teachers heading down to Tom McCall Waterfront Park for a rally at 11 a.m. that day.